ChrisM09/FrausDNS/README.md

 <img src="Images/HomeScreenShot.PNG" width="600">

-### Captured Requests

-Tab displayed that shows all DNS requests that are made by the local machine.
-Includes a console output window to show messages from the application.
-Allows the user to change the reply IP, number of NXDomain responses, and the affected interface.
+FrausDNS allows the user to change the reply IP, number of NXDomain responses, and the affected network interface.

 *IP Response*: IP address that will be returned to any DNS request.
 Defaults to current DNS.